GeetanjaliGoswami/Personal-task-manager/README.md

 ### CORS

-Used to enable communication between the deployed frontend and backend.
+Used to allow communication between the deployed frontend and backend.

 ---